Singrana/yii2-suffixtree-behavior/README.md

 Suffix tree behavior
 ====================
-Behavior for use suffix tree
+Behavior for use suffix tree.
+This behavior attached to your model for usage hierarchical structure.

 Installation
 ------------